Isle of Wight Guru

 This site uses cookies - see our privacy policy.
 Ads & links in bold may give us a small payment from the seller, at no cost to the buyer.
 However, this never affects our views - if we like it, we recommend it.

-Is the Isle of Wight really "the best holiday spot in the UK"*, or are there better options for an English break such as Dorset, Devon, Cornwall, The Lake District, Yorkshire or Slough?
+Or are there better options for an English break such as Dorset, Devon, Cornwall, The Lake District, Yorkshire or Slough?

 1. Isle of Wight Beaches